Hojalab/clip-android-in-app-checkout-sdk/README.md

 ### Disable Screen Rotation

-Because the Clip widget only works in portrait mode, add set the screen orientation to portrait for any activities in which you want to use a Clip widget.
+Because the Clip widget only works in portrait mode, set the screen orientation to portrait for any activities in which you want to use a Clip widget.
 Add this to each activity in which you want to have a Clip widget in you app's AndroidManifest.xml:

 ```xml
 <activity